tarikh03/K2View-Academy/articles/demo_project/DPM_Demo_Project/03_Auto_Sync/03_06_Auto_Sync_Change_Your_Data.md

 ## Change Your Data in the Source Systems

 For this tutorial, we will change data associated with our Customer, Rick Jones.
-You can access either of the two simulation source systems, but we will use Odoo for this demonstration.
+You can access either of the two simulation source systems, but we will use Open Source Billing for this demonstration.